Information on examination & progression to dissertation.

 - Pass at least 80 out of your initial 120 credit points.
 All courses count towards this total.
 Passes at 50% are required to count towards this total.

-Most examinations for the MSc courses in Informatics take place at the end of Semester 2.
-A small number of courses examine in Semester 1, this may also be true of external courses.
+Examinations for the MSc courses in Informatics may take place at the end of Semester 1, or at the end of Semester 2 ( The exam diet/timing depends on the course profile and will be indicated on the course DRPS listing page).
 Some courses list different examination diets for visiting students and Edinburgh students.
 In these cases it is not possible to elect to take the exam with the visiting students, please ignore the parts of the DRPS course listings meant just for them.
+In 2022/23 the Semester 1 and 2 mode of examinations are TBC.

 The correspondence between numerical scores, grades and their interpretation in terms of the MSc is given below.